anshulsoni2010/clippay-main/docs/payment-flow.md

    - Brand creates an account on ClipPay
    - Brand completes profile information
    - Brand connects a payment method via Stripe
-     - Stripe customer ID is stored in `brands.stripe_customer_id`
-     - Payment method is stored as default in Stripe

 2. **Campaign Creation**
    - Brand creates a campaign with: